MadsHaerup/flaiir/README.md

 - Open command palette: **shift + command + p** and type “flaiir get code suggestions” and hit the _Enter key_

 - Wait for the code to be generated.
-It will open up in new tab.
+It will open up in a new tab.